Ingenico-ePayments/connect-sdk-nodejs/README.md

 1. The source code of the SDK itself: `/`

+## Installation

+From the folder where your `package.json` is located, run the following command to install the SDK:

+    npm i connect-sdk-nodejs

 ## Building the repository

-1. From the root of the project install all dependencies: `npm install`.
+From the root of the project install all dependencies:

+    npm install